 Nance Larsen, APR, Fellow PRSA, director, communications and marketing, Carlile Transportation Systems, Inc.

 Larsen specializes in strategic issues management, media relations and crisis communications related to large-scale events and the environment.

-Marlene Neill, Ph.D., APR, lecturer, Baylor University
+Marlene Neill, Ph.D., APR, assistant professor, department of journalism, public relations and new media, Baylor University

 Nancy Syzdek, APR, manager, corporate communications, JT3 LLC

 Syzdek leads corporate communications for Las Vegas-based defense contractor JT3, and is a full-time lecturer for the Hank Greenspun School of Journalism and Media Studies at UNLV.